openregister/openregister-java/doc/arch/adf-006-register-serialization-format.md

 To be valid:

 - All Items should be referred to by at least one Entry.
-There should be no Orphan Entries.
+There should be no Orphan Items.
 - All Entries should refer to an Item.
 In theory >1 Entry can point to the same Item.
 Where the RSF represents part of a Register, the Item may be part of the existing Register.